Is a Picture Worth a Thousand Words? Adaptive Multimodal Fact-Checking with Visual Evidence Necessity: Related Work

 Previous research on multimodal fact-checking, or multimodal misinformation detection, can be broadly categorized into three different tasks according to the verdict prediction settings: \emph{manipulation classification}, \emph{out-of-context detection}, and \emph{fact verification}~\cite{akhtar-etal-2023-multimodal}.
 Manipulation classification focuses on detecting manipulated misinformation within a single modality~\cite{gupta2013faking,boididou2014challenges,huh2018fighting,heller2018ps,shao2023detecting}.
 Out-of-context detection aims to determine whether a given image-text pair conveys consistent contextual information~\cite{nakamura-etal-2020-fakeddit,tan-etal-2020-detecting,luo-etal-2021-newsclippings,suryavardan2023factify,papadopoulos2024verite}.
 Fact verification, which is the focus of this paper, seeks to predict the truthfulness of a claim, typically in textual form~\cite{singhal2022factdrill,akhtar-etal-2023-reading,chartcheck,mocheg}.
 Table~\ref{tab:dataset_table} summarizes widely used multimodal fact-checking datasets.

 Following early attempts of zero-shot fact verification~\cite{lee-etal-2020-language}, most subsequent works have adopted the retrieval-augmented generation (RAG) framework~\cite{lewis2020retrieval}, which retrieves both image and textual evidence and then leverages the retrieved content to assist a verifier model.
 Because evidence quality is critical for RAG-based verification, several studies have focused on mitigating the issue of noisy or irrelevant contexts.
 For example, MetaSumPerceiver was proposed to summarize multimodal document evidence~\cite{metasumperceiver}.
 Other work introduced re-ranking methods based on predicted token probabilities~\cite{misinformation}, while additional approaches proposed tool-based RAG pipelines for fact verification.
 Most recently, \citet{Pang_Li_Zhang_Wang_Zhang_2025} proposed a hypergraph transformer-based fact-checking framework to capture high-order relationships between claim and evidence.

-To the best of our knowledge, our study is the first to explicitly examine the necessity of visual evidence and to incorporate it within a multi-agent fact-verification framework.
+Our study explicitly examines the necessity of visual evidence for fact-verification.